angr/angr-doc/CHEATSHEET.md

 signal.signal(signal.SIGINT, sigint_handler)
 ```

-Get the calltrace of a  to find out where we got stuck
+Get the calltrace of a state to find out where we got stuck

 ```python
 state = simgr.active[0]